NextSDS Logo

 Skin contact

 Remove/Take off immediately all contaminated clothing.
 Gently wash with plenty of soap and water.
+If skin irritation or rash occurs: Get medical advice/attention.

 Eye contact

 Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
+If eye irritation persists: Get medical advice/attention.

 Ingestion

+Get medical advice/attention if you feel unwell.
 Rinse mouth.
-Get medical advice/attention if you feel unwell.

 05